Find a gift for an exasperated dog owner here that can transform their unruly pup into a well-mannered and obedient companion.

 As this book is packed full of great information and tips on how to get your dog to start participating in agility training.

 And how you can gradually progress it as they improve over time.

 So, it's perfect for getting full use out of your expensive obstacle course!

 Dogs are wonderful, but cleaning up their mess and trail of destruction isn't.

 So, help a dog owner to train their unruly dog or pup to behave better with a thoughtful dog training gift.

 As this will strengthen their bond and create a more harmonious relationship between them.

-And with a wealth of useful things to choose from including our gift ideas here, you should now have plenty of ideas of what you can get them.
+And with a wealth of useful things to choose from among our gift ideas for people who want to train their dogs, you should have plenty of ideas of what you can get them.